-The members of our Governance, Compensation and Nominating Committee are Anthony Griffiths (Chair), Alan Horn and Christopher Hodgson, all of whom are independent and have the necessary skills and experience to enable them to make decisions on the suitability of our compensation policies and practices.
-Mr. Griffiths has experience in executive compensation as a former Chief Executive Officer and Chairman of Mitel Corporation, where he was directly involved in executive compensation decision-making, as the former Chairman of Novadaq Technologies Inc., and from having served on several other public company boards of directors.
-Mr. Horn is the President and Chief Executive Officer of Rogers Telecommunications Limited and was the Chairman of Rogers Communications Inc. from March 2006 to December 2017 and has extensive experience in compensation matters.
-Mr. Hodgson is the President of the Ontario Mining Association and has extensive experience in compensation matters, including his previous experience as Chair of the Compensation Committee for The Brick Ltd., Chair of the Governance, Compensation and Nominating Committee of Helios Fairfax Partners Corporation, Chairman of the Management Board of Cabinet and Commissioner of the Board of Internal Economy of the Province of Ontario.
-Each of Mr. Griffiths, Mr. Horn and Mr. Hodgson also brings to our Governance, Compensation and Nominating Committee the benefit of the knowledge and experience derived from exercising the risk management function of our Audit Committee, of which they are each a member.
+The members of our Governance, Compensation and Nominating Committee are Christopher Hodgson (Chair), R. William McFarland and Satish Rai, all of whom are independent and have the necessary skills and experience to enable them to make decisions on the suitability of our compensation policies and practices.
+Mr. Hodgson is the President of the Ontario Mining Association and has extensive experience in compensation matters, including his experience as Chair of the Compensation Committee for The Brick Ltd., Chair of the Governance, Compensation and Nominating Committee of Helios Fairfax Partners Corporation, Chairman of the Management Board of Cabinet and Commissioner of the Board of Internal Economy of the Province of Ontario.
+Mr. McFarland has extensive experience in corporate governance and compensation matters, including his previous experience as a member of the Corporate Governance and Compensation Committee of Dexterra Group Inc. Mr. Rai has experience in executive compensation gained both from board memberships and from serving in executive compensation decision making.
+Each of Mr. Hodgson and Mr. McFarland also brings to our Governance, Compensation and Nominating Committee the benefit of the knowledge and experience derived from exercising the risk management function of our Audit Committee, of which they are each a member.
 The Governance, Compensation and Nominating Committee is responsible for our overall approach to corporate governance establishing the compensation of directors and approving the compensation of the executive officers.
 In establishing the compensation of the directors, the Governance, Compensation and Nominating Committee will examine the time commitment, responsibilities and risks associated with being a director and compensation paid by companies similar to us.
 In approving the compensation of the executive officers, the important factors for evaluating performance are our Guiding Principles and corporate objectives, as more fully described above under "Compensation Discussion and Analysis".
 The Governance, Compensation and Nominating Committee recommends nominations to the Board each year and recommends the directors it considers qualified for appointment to each Board committee and as Chair of each committee.
 The Governance, Compensation and Nominating Committee is also responsible for annually evaluating and reporting to the Board on the performance and effectiveness of the Board, each of its committees and each of its directors.
 In conducting that evaluation, the Governance, Compensation and Nominating Committee considers the Corporate Governance Guidelines, applicable committee charters and position descriptions, and the contributions individual members are expected to make.
 The Governance, Compensation and Nominating Committee also monitors changes in the area of corporate governance and recommends any changes it considers appropriate.